SchweizerischeBundesbahnen/ch.sbb.polarion.extension.generic/README.md

 * API to serialize/deserialize XML data (`JAXBUtils`)
 * REST application and end points giving access to settings functionality described above as well as access to extension information and version
 * Swagger UI page listing information about REST API provided
+* Some utility classes and methods to simplify development of new extensions
+* Some test classes to simplify testing of new extensions using JUnit and Mockito

+> [!IMPORTANT]
+> Starting from version 8.0.0 only latest version of Polarion is supported.
+> Right now it is Polarion 2410.

 ## How to use